 How do I recover my Enpass password?

-There is no password recovery process with Enpass, so if you think you may lose or forget your Master Password, you will need to have a data backup in place.
-If you would like your Enpass data to be backed up on both your cloud service provider and your device, enable the Backup Automatically setting in Enpass.
+There's no password recovery process with Enpass, so if you think you may lose or forget your master password, you'll need to have a data backup in place.
+If you'd like your Enpass data to be backed up on both your cloud service provider and your device, enable the Backup Automatically setting in Enpass.

 To restore the Enpass data on your new device from the cloud account, navigate to the Welcome screen of the Enpass application on your device and follow these steps: